Approved by the Board of Trustees of Rockland Community College on January 5, 2006. Amended on October 28, 2024.

 Formal Resolution

-The grievant may file a written appeal within 14 days of receiving the designee’s report.
-Students may file an appeal with the Vice President of Student Services.
-Within 14 days of that appeal, the grievant will be notified that the matter will be reviewed by a panel of three people selected from the Committee on Non-Discrimination.
+The grievant may file a written appeal within fourteen (14) days of receiving the designee’s report.
+Students may file an appeal with the Executive Director of Student Engagement and College Life or designee.
+Within fourteen (14) days of that appeal, the grievant will be notified that the matter will be reviewed by a panel of three people selected from the Committee on Non-Discrimination.
 The grievant will also be given a list of the members of the Committee, and a statement that the Chairperson of the Committee is the non-voting chairperson of the panel and that the grievant may select two other persons from the committee to serve on the panel.
 The grievant has 14 days to respond to the notice.

-The panel shall review the matter and submit an opinion to the Vice President of Student Services regarding whether they believed a discriminatory act has occurred.
-The panel has 30 days to make a decision.
-The Vice President of Student Services then has 14 days to inform the grievant of the panel’s decision.
+The panel shall review the matter and submit an opinion to the Executive Director of Student Engagement and College Life or designee regarding whether they believed a discriminatory act has occurred.
+The panel has thirty (30) days to make a decision.
+The Executive Director of Student Engagement and College Life or designee then has fourteen (14) days to inform the grievant of the panel’s decision.
 At that time, they will either issue a statement dismissing the charges or inviting the grievant to discuss an appropriate course of action.

 Each procedure of the formal process lets the individual charged be advised of the details of the complaint raised, have a full and fair opportunity to prepare and present his or her position, offer evidence, and witness testimony.
 The people charged may ask questions of the person bringing the complaint.
 While those involved in the grievance process may have the assistance and advice of a colleague, these advisors will be limited to counseling and generally will not be allowed to participate in the grievance process.